Martin Harrison (art historian): Career

 In the 1960s, Harrison worked as a photographer's assistant at Vogue.
 Harrison was a founding trustee of the English Stained Glass Museum, located at Ely Cathedral, and curator of its collection from 1975 to 1980.
 He has curated exhibitions at the Victoria and Albert Museum and National Portrait Gallery in London, and others in Italy, the United States, Mexico, and Germany, where he co-curated a Bacon exhibition in 2006 at the Kunstsammlung Nordrhein-Westfalen in Düsseldorf.
 He contributed an essay to the catalogue of the Bacon centennial retrospective exhibition shown in 2008–2009 at Tate Britain, the Prado in Madrid and the Metropolitan Museum of Art in New York.

 Photography

-Harrison's 1998 book Young Meteors: British Photojournalism, 1957–1965 is a broad survey, also discussing fashion photography (the subject of other books by Harrison).
-Its title, borrowed from Jonathan Aitken's 1967 book The Young Meteors, popularized the term, which other writers later applied to the photographers it covered without any mention of the book or its author.
+Harrison's 1998 book Young Meteors: British Photojournalism, 1957–1965 is a broad survey, also discussing fashion photography; its title is a reference to Jonathan Aitken's 1967 book The Young Meteors, and popularized the term, now commonly applied to that group of photographers.

 Harrison encouraged Lillian Bassman to republish her fashion photography years after she had given up in disgust.
 He also edited Early Color, a collection of the photography of Saul Leiter, and prepared the work of Ron Traeger for exhibition.